 Information about Drinking for Ex-Serving Personnel (InDEx): Development of a smartphone application (app) for alcohol monitoring.
 Daniel Leightley, Jo-Anne Puddephatt and Laura Goodwin.
 13th UKSBM Annual Scientific Meeting: Working together for healthy living: Multidisciplinary behavioural medicine, Liverpool, December 2017.
 (Abstract [431kb])

 Understanding NHS hospital admissions in England, Scotland and Wales: data linkage to the King’s Centre for Military Health Research Cohort Study.
 Daniel Leightley, Zoe Chui and Laura Goodwin.
-International Population Data Linkage Conference, Swansea, August 2016.
+Conference Proceedings for International Conference on Administrative Data Research 2016, Swansea, August 2016.
 (Presentation Slides)

 Understanding hospital admissions for military personnel in England, Scotland and Wales: a data linkage study.
 Daniel Leightley, Zoe Chui and Laura Goodwin.
 Society for Social Medicine’s 60th Annual Scientific Meeting, York, September 2016.
 (Poster Presentation [750Kb])